arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 end
 ```

-The `with_aggregate(command.aggregate_id)` method will return `Domain::Order` object recreated from events read from RES.
+The `with_aggregate(command.aggregate_id)` method will return a `Domain::Order` object recreated from events read from RES.
 On an Order command handler executes a `create` method using parameters from given command.

 The command is send from any controller using method from `ApplicationController` (notice it is validated before execution):